 Rather than scaling out the number of virtual machines in your cluster, then deploying additional containers onto those machines, the orchestrator can simply schedule the additional containers in Azure Container Instances, and delete them when they're no longer needed.

 Sample implementation: Virtual Kubelet for Kubernetes

-To demonstrate how container orchestration platforms can integrate with Azure Container Instances, we have started building a sample connector for Kubernetes.
+The Virtual Kubelet project demonstrates how container orchestration platforms can integrate with Azure Container Instances.

 Connectors for other orchestrators could be built that similarly integrate with platform primitives to combine the power of the orchestrator API with the speed and simplicity of managing containers in Azure Container Instances.

 Create your first container with Azure Container Instances using the quickstart guide.